-- Failure to routinely inspect, repair and maintain the braking system
+- Failure to routinely inspect, repair and maintain the brake system

 Most of the common causes for any commercial truck accident that involves brake system issues can usually be traced back to negligence, reckless behavior, or carelessness.
 Bad brake systems and improper braking techniques are considered negligent behavior under Illinois law.